hasura/graphql-engine/ref/hasura-microservices/filestore/index.rst

 Setting up the webhook
 ----------------------

-As a user, you are supposed to provide the Filestore with a webhook, which is a HTTP endpoint running inside the Hasura project.
+As a user, you are supposed to provide the ``File`` service with a webhook, which is a HTTP endpoint running inside the Hasura project.

-Which means, you need to write a custom endpoint which receives the above parameters from the Filestore, perform required authorization checks and return a response.
+Which means, you need to write a custom endpoint which receives the above parameters from the ``File`` service, perform required authorization checks and return a response.
 You can deploy this custom endpoint as a custom service from the Hasura project console.

 Let's say the webhook that you have deployed is available at ``http://filecheck.<your-hasura-project>.hasura-app.io/check``.
 Internally, this endpoint will be available at ``filecheck.default/check``.
-Then the filestore will call your API to authorize before doing the actual file operation, like so:
+Then the ``File`` service will call your API to authorize before doing the actual file operation, like so:

 .. code-block:: http